What is it?

 Now that you know, you can check on Ebay here.

 There are a lot of accessories but in this case you don’t need much:

-- Neck Strap: Just make a knot and wear your ocarina like a collar, specially useful for pendant ocarinas..
+- Neck Strap: Just make a knot and wear your ocarina like a collar, especially useful for pendant ocarinas.

 - Bag & Case: Bag for transportation and case for safety and transportation.
 If you don’t get one with your instrument check the sizes section to get a perfect one.

 We recommend learning to read sheet music, play notes and learn the tricks of playing songs.

 For learning to read sheets we try a lot of resources to help you choose.